phusion/passenger/CONTRIBUTING.md

         foo (1, 2, 3);

- * Seperate arguments and parts of expressions by spaces:
+ * Separate arguments and parts of expressions by spaces:

         foo(1, 2, foo == bar, 5 + 6);
         if (foo && bar) {